Your first contact with a potential new customer, employer or partner a will make a first impression. On or off-line.

 “Work with me because I am a professional.”

-Use each and every email, even after that first contact, as a tool to encourage and build upon that all so important positive perception.
-Show that you respect other’s time and they will in turn respect yours.
+Use every single email, even after that first contact, as a tool to encourage and build upon that all-so-important positive perception.
+Show that you respect others’ time, and they will, in turn, respect yours.

 Your first contact is that one-time shot at a great first impression.
 An impression that can open doors to nurturing ongoing successful business relationships.